 The following picture shows a detailed landscape of the current set of microservices (cubes), API’s (little yellow rectangles), components (blue rectangles), and storages (white rectangles) on i3-MARKET.

 How the above components interact with each other can be explained with the use of a scenario, for instance, registration of data provider.
 To complete this task, a data provider fills a template provided by offering registration component.
-The template as a JSON request is Semantically mapped by the Semantic Mapping component and is forwarded towards the Semantic Data Storage component where this annotated data is pushed into the triple-store.
-A JSON request is shown in the following example:
+The template for a Data Offering description as a JSON request is Semantically mapped by the Semantic Engine component and is forwarded towards the Semantic Meta Data Storage where this annotated data is pushed into the database.
+A JSON Data Offering object request is shown in the following example:

-After a Semantically annotation the above JSON request is transformed to RDF as Turtle format:
+After a Semantically annotation the above JSON request is transformed to a Json-ld document for the storage in the metadata registry in MongoDB like:

 For the Semantic Storage the following high-level capabilities have been defined.